 - It really isn’t that hard to do a project like this.
 The resin is self-leveling so basically you just mix it and pour it on and it takes care of the rest.

-I am so happy with how this project turned out.
-It was supposed to be for sale in my booth, but I just might keep it.
-This typewriter table happens to also make the perfect laptop table.
+I am so happy with how this project turned out and this typewriter table happens to also make the perfect laptop table.

 If you love map projects as much as me, be sure to hop over and check out my map mirror too.